 The Government of Peru aggressively promotes Peru as a cultural and gastronomic destination.
-Instrumental to its reputation as a "foodie destination" in the region is Peru's recognition as "World's Leading Culinary Destination" by the World Travel Awards five years in a row and the presence of three Peruvian restaurants on the list of "Latin America's 50 Best Restaurants in 2017."
+Instrumental to its reputation as a "foodie destination" in the region is its recognition as "World's Leading Culinary Destination" by the World Travel Awards since 2012 and the presence of three Peruvian restaurants on the list of "Latin America's 50 Best Restaurants in 2019."

-Tourism is a strong hotel-restaurant-institutional (HRI) sector driver and it represents the third largest income generator after the mining and agricultural sectors.
+Tourism is a strong driver of the hotel-restaurant-institutional (HRI) sector, and it represents the third largest income generator after the mining and agricultural sectors.
 The tourism sector has become an excellent source of foreign exchange, and a major service sector employer.
-According to the Ministry of Foreign Trade and Tourism (MINCETUR) some 4.4 million foreigners visited Peru in 2018, generating nearly \$5 billion in revenue.
-Food service soaks up to 18 percent of total foreign tourist revenue.
+According to the Ministry of Foreign Trade and Tourism (MINCETUR) some 4.8 million foreigners are projected to visit Peru in 2019, generating nearly \$5 billion in revenue.
+Food service makes up to 18 percent of total foreign tourist revenue.
 Peru has over 20,000 hotels with almost a half-million beds.
 High-end restaurants and hotels serve high-value U.S. consumer-oriented products (e.g., wines, cheese, beef and pork).
 Demand for U.S. food products and ingredients has benefitted from the U.S.-Peru Trade Promotion Agreement (PTPA).
-U.S. food and agricultural product exports to Peru have doubled since the PTPA entered into force, reaching almost \$1.3 billion in calendar year 2017.
-Exports are expected to surpass 5 percent growth in 2018.
+U.S. food and agricultural product exports to Peru have doubled since the PTPA entered into force, reaching \$1.4 billion in calendar year 2018.
+Exports are expected to surpass 5 percent growth in 2019.

-In addition to the growth of independent restaurants, other formats, including food chains, have created opportunities in Peru's the food service sector.
+In addition to the growth of independent restaurants, other formats, including food chains, have created opportunities in this sector.
 The expansion of shopping centers is allowing fast food chains and restaurants to reach new consumers.
-According to the Association of Commercial Centers in Peru (AACA), 2018 sales will grow eight percent over last year.
-AACA also reports \$600 million in investments for mall extensions and new constructions.
+According to the Association of Commercial Centers in Peru (ACCEP), 2019 sales will grow 12 percent over last year.
+ACCEP also reports \$700 million in investments for mall extensions and new construction.

 Fast food and casual dining restaurants leverage the popularity of shopping centers to open new outlets in Lima.
 This is particularly prevalent in the northern part of the city where 25 percent of the population resides.
-Ten percent growth of restaurant sales is expected due to increased demand.
+A ten percent growth in restaurant sales is expected due to increased demand.
 FAS Lima estimates that 25 percent of all food service sales occur at shopping centers, catering to younger, time-crunched consumers.

-The National Statistics Institute (INEI) reports that currently 33 percent of consumer's food expenditures go towards restaurant meals.
+The National Statistics Institute (INEI) reports that almost one-third of consumer's food expenditures goes towards restaurant meals.
 Demand for restaurant meals is forcing competitiveness in the foodservice category.
 About 14,000 restaurants open yearly in Peru.
-MINCETUR estimates that the country has 200,000 full service restaurants, 66,000 of which are in Lima.
-According to INEI, the restaurant sector grew 2.7 percent in the first eight months of 2018.
-FAS Lima forecasts that Peru's HRI sector will gross \$8.3 billion in 2018, a 2.1 percent increase over last year based on the opening of new restaurants, the consolidation of the fast food chains, and the expansion of commercial shopping malls.
+MINCETUR estimates that the country has 200,000 full-service restaurants, 66,000 of which are in Lima.
+According to INEI, the restaurant sector grew 4.4 percent in the first six months of 2019.
+FAS Lima forecasts that Peru's HRI sector will gross \$8.5 billion in 2019, a four percent increase over last year based on the opening of new restaurants, the consolidation of the fast food chains, and the expansion of commercial shopping malls.